ikilinc/snake_gb/Readme.md

 "Licence is under CCA so you can use these assets both privately and commercially" "You are free to use them as is or modify them to your liking.
 All i ask is you credit me if you do use them please :)"

+# How to Compile

+- replace `GBDK_HOME = /opt/gbdk/` so that GBDK_HOME points to  the gbdk dir on you machine.
+- run `make`

+to compile and directly see results in emulator.

+`rm -rf obj && make && /mnt/d/Gameboy\ Development/bgbw64/bgb64.exe obj/Snake.gbc` or something like that.